AmlanoViano/Voltmeter-Using-Microcontroller-and-Resistors/README.md

 # Voltmeter-Using-Microcontroller-and-Resistors

 A universal DC voltmeter sketch for any Arduino-compatible board, using an external resistor voltage divider and the onboard ADC.
 Configure the constants at the top of the sketch for your board and resistors.
+Just upload the `voltmeter.ino` to your microcontroller using Arduino IDE.
 ---

 ## How it works